 There are several optional refinements that may improve things further, at least if your codebase is hundreds of thousands of lines or more:

-- You can have multiple local cache directories for different local branches
+You can have multiple local cache directories for different local branches using the

 --cache-diroption.
 If the user switches to an existing branch where downloaded cache data is already available, you can continue to use the existing cache data instead of redownloading the data.